On the geography of log-surfaces: Line arrangements and their characteristic numbers

 This inequality is known as \textbf{Hirzebruch's inequality for complex line arrangements in the plane}.
-Now if we find a line arrangement $\mathcal{L} \subset \mathbb{P}^{2}$ with $d\geq 6$ lines and $t_{d}(\mathcal{L}) = t_{d}(\mathcal{L}) =0$ satisfying equality in \eqref{ball}, then the resulting surface $Y_{3}$ will be a ball-quotient. \begin{example} The Hesse arrangement consisting of $d=12$ lines with $t_{2}=12$ and $t_{4}=9$ satisfies \eqref{ball}, hence the associated surface $Y_{3}$ is a ball-quotient surface. \end{example} It is worth emphasizing that for $n=3$ the Hesse arrangement is the unique line arrangement satisfying equality in \eqref{ball}, which is an astonishing result, and we refer to \cite[Kapitel 3.1 G.]{BHH87} for details.

-Now we can pass to the world of log surfaces.
+Now if we find a line arrangement $\mathcal{L} \subset \mathbb{P}^{2}$ with $d\geq 6$ lines and $t_{d}(\mathcal{L}) = t_{d-1}(\mathcal{L}) = 0$ satisfying equality in \eqref{ball}, then the resulting surface $Y_{3}$ will be a ball-quotient. \begin{example} The Hesse arrangement $\mathcal{H}$ consisting of $d=12$ lines with $t_{2}(\mathcal{H})=12$ and $t_{4}(\mathcal{H})=9$ satisfies \eqref{ball}, hence the associated surface $Y_{3}$ is a ball-quotient surface. \end{example} It is worth emphasizing that for $n=3$ the Hesse arrangement is the unique line arrangement satisfying equality in \eqref{ball}, which is an astonishing result, and we refer to \cite[Kapitel 3.1 G.]{BHH87} for details. \begin{remark} Although this was not initially expected, Hirzebruch's inequality \eqref{ball} has proven to be a powerful tool in combinatorics.
+First of all, Hirzebruch's inequality implies that every arrangement of $d \geq 6$ lines such that $t_{d}=t_{d-1}=0$ contains double or triple points as the intersections.
+This is an important and a non-trivial observation from the perspective of the classical \textit{orchard problem}.
+Many combinatorialists working on extreme point-line problems, such as the Weak Dirac Conjecture, have also used this inequality, see for instance \cite{Payne}. \end{remark} Now we can pass to the world of log-surfaces.
 Hirzebruch in \cite{Hirzebruch} defined the characteristic number $\gamma(\mathcal{L})$ of a given line arrangement $\mathcal{L} \subset \mathbb{P}^{2}$ via the Chern numbers of the associated surface $Y_{n}$ by the following limit

 If we compute the log Chern numbers using Proposition \ref{chernn} in the setting of line arrangements in the complex projective plane, then we get

 and this allows us to conclude that